platformio/platformio-docs/userguide/cmd_ci.rst

 Systems please follow to :ref:`ci` page.

 .. note::
     :ref:`cmd_ci` command is useful for library developers.
-It allows to build different examples without creating own project per them.
+It allows one to build different examples without creating own project per them.
 Also, is possible to upload firmware to the target device.
 In this case, you need to pass additional option ``--project-option="targets=upload"``.
 What is more,